 - Order and update the address on marketing materials.
 This is an absolute given and it’s essential to update your website, online directories, business cards, letterheads and anything else that has the business address.
 Also, remember to do this for business bills such as phone providers and don’t forget HMRC.

 - We all know the parking situation in Bristol is terrible at the best of times so contact the building managers and try to reserve a space outside the property.
 This will significantly shorten the time needed to complete the move.

 It’s very important that packing isn’t left to the last moment.
-Buy the required packing materials well in advance and start packing non-essential items straight away and if you’re unsure of which packing materials you might need, I’ve written a blog that covers this topic.
+Buy the required packing materials well in advance and start packing non-essential items straight away if you’re unsure of which packing materials you might need.
 Also, make an inventory of every item and label each box with a short description such as files, computer etc…and use a location indicator to display where they need to be placed in the new office.

 - Buy high-quality packing materials.
 You should aim to buy double-walled boxes, thick bubble wrap and strong adhesive tape to ensure everything is properly packaged.

 - Think of the environmental impact.
 Try sourcing recycled packing materials to reduce the carbon footprint of the relocation and there are many online shops that can provide these materials.